sinescode/pipx/README.markdown

 ## 🌟 Why This Will Go Viral

-- **Solves a Common Pain Point**: Every Kali Linux user hits this error eventually. 🐞
+- **Solves a Common Pain Point**: Every Linux user hits this error eventually. 🐞
 - **Dead Simple**: One line to rule them all! 🧙‍♂️
 - **Community Love**: We’re open to contributions—add features, improve safety, or share your use cases! 💬
 - **Shareable**: Spread the word on X, Reddit, or your favorite dev forums! 📣

-## 🤝 Contributing

-Want to make PipFix even better?
-Here’s how:

-1. Fork this repo 🍴
-2. Create a feature branch (`git checkout -b feature/awesome-idea`)
-3. Commit your changes (`git commit -m "Added awesome idea"`)
-4. Push to the branch (`git push origin feature/awesome-idea`)
-5. Open a Pull Request 🚀

-Check our Contributing Guidelines for more details.

-## 📜 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## 🙌 Acknowledgments

-- Inspired by the struggles of Kali Linux users everywhere! 🐉
+- Inspired by the struggles of Linux users everywhere! 🐉
 - Thanks to the open-source community for keeping the dev world spinning. 🌍

 ---